psychemedia/pentrich-uprising/tellings/10_cartwrights_mill.md

 The Judge also observed that there was no doubt Rawfold's Mill had been attacked, but the question remained whether Oldroyd was present at it.
 If the Jury were convinced that the Prisoner's declaration at the public-house was true, they would have to find him guilty; but if they believed it was not true, or had a reasonable doubt upon the subject, they would acquit him.

-Without leaving the box, the Jury found the prisoner-NOT GUILTY.
+Without leaving the box, the Jury found the prisoner—NOT GUILTY.

 The verdict was received in perfect silence.